rrubini/rrubini/README.md

 I also have great experience on web development systems with vast knowledge of databases, development stacks, frameworks and cloud computing.

-- 🔭 I’m currently working on VUI solutions and that´s very exciting! (www.agenciabenext.com)
+- 🔭 I’m currently working on VUI solutions and this is very exciting! (www.agenciabenext.com)

 - 📫 You can reach me at